On the Spectra of Quantum Groups

 {\em{Proof of \thref{freeS2}.}} It is sufficient to prove the first equality since the algebra $N^\pm_w$ is spanned by $P$-normal elements, which $q$-commute with $(\varphi^\pm_w)^{-1} \big( (X^\pm)^{\bf{n}} \big)$, for ${\bf{n}} \in \Nset^{ \times l }$.

 The theorem follows from the fact that the associated graded of $\UU^w_\pm$ with respect to the filtration induced from the ordering \eqref{lexi} is free over the associated graded of $\varphi_w^\pm (N^\pm_w)$, because of \prref{lead} and \leref{complement}.
 Here are the details.
-Recall the antiisomorphisms $\varphi^\pm_w \colon S^\pm_w \to \UU^w_\mp$ from \thref{isom}.
+Recall the (anti)isomorphisms $\varphi^\pm_w \colon S^\pm_w \to \UU^w_\mp$ from \thref{isom}.
 To show

 fix $s \in S^\pm_w$, $s \neq 0$. \prref{lead}, and Lemmas \ref{lLSmult} and \ref{lcomplement} imply that there exist $\la \in P^+_{\SS(w)}$, ${\bf{n}} \in \De(\vec{w})$, and $p \in \KK^*$, such that either $\varphi^\pm_w(s) - (X^\mp)^{\bf{n}} \varphi^\pm_w(d^\pm_{w, \la}) =0$, or it is a nonzero element whose leading term has degree strictly less than that of the leading term of $\varphi^\pm_w(s)$, recall \eqref{lexi}.
 Iterating this, gives \eqref{sum}.